open5e/open5e/source/monsters/tome-of-beasts/G/ghouls/imperial-ghoul.rst

 well kept.
 Its flickering red eyes have an intelligent, malicious gleam.*

-**Shock Troops.** Imperial ghouls are the shock troops of the ghoul empire, and eager to expand its power and influence.
-Treated like auxiliaries, they get the most difficult tasks: to engage and hold foes while the darakhul, iron legionnaires, and others outflank them.

 **Ambitious Strivers.** Many believe that the hunger cults or the necrophagi know some secret of transforming imperial ghouls into iron ghouls.
 This rumor gives them hope of